UniversalDependencies/UD_Galician-PUD/README.md

 # Summary

 The Galician PUD is a treebank for Galician developed at CiTIUS (Universidade de Santiago de Compostela).
+It follows the annotation guidelines of [Galician-TreeGal](https://github.com/UniversalDependencies/UD_Galician-TreeGal).

 # Introduction